hds-sandbox/bulk_RNAseq_course/develop/08c_hypothesis_testing.md

 differential expression across the two sample groups (LFC == 0)**.
 Notice that we can do this without observing any data, because it is based on a thought experiment.
-Second, we use a statistical test to determine if based on the observed data, the null hypothesis is true.
+Second, we use a statistical test to determine if based on the observed data, the null hypothesis can be rejected.

 ### Wald test